Under pressure, some Ga. corporate leaders slam voting bill - WTMJ

 “It does not promote principles we have stood for in Georgia around broad access to voting, around voter convenience, about ensuring election integrity,” he said.
 “This legislation is wrong and needs to be remedied.”

-Kemp insisted the law was being misrepresented and he accused businesses of ignoring their role in its development.
+Kemp insisted the law was being misrepresented.
+He accused businesses of ignoring their role in its development.

 “Throughout the legislative process, we spoke directly with Delta representatives numerous times,” the governor said in a statement.
 “Today’s statement … stands in stark contrast to our conversations with the company, ignores the content of the new law, and unfortunately continues to spread the same false attacks being repeated by partisan activists.”